Six months of Taliban: Afghans safer, poorer, less hopeful

 KABUL, Afghanistan (AP) — Afghanistan has undergone a dramatic transformation in half a year of Taliban rule.

 The country feels safer, less violent than it has in decades, but the once aid-fueled economy is barreling toward collapse.
-Tens of thousands of Afghans have fled or have been evacuated, including large numbers of the educated elites.
-They either fear for their economic future or lack of freedom under a group that ascribes to a strict interpretation of Islam and during its previous rule in the late 1990s barred girls from school and women from work .
+Tens of thousands of Afghans have fled or have been evacuated, including large numbers of educated elites.
+They either fear for their economic future or lack of freedom under a group that ascribes to a strict interpretation of Islam.
+During its previous rule in the late 1990s, the Taliban barred girls from school and women from work.

 Tuesday marks six months since the Afghan capital of Kabul was ceded to the Taliban with the sudden and secret departure of the country’s U.S.-backed president.
 The takeover of Kabul had been preceded by a months-long Taliban military campaign to take control of provincial areas, many of which fell with hardly a fight.